jgrunder/website-aion/readme.md

 8. After having execute the command, a news have been added.

+9. Execute : ```gulp --production```

+10. After having execute the command, all assets have been created and compile

 ### Apache :
 The framework ships with a public/.htaccess file that is used to allow URLs without index.php.
 If you use Apache to serve your Laravel application, be sure to enable the mod_rewrite module.